eneagizzarelli/DENDRITE/README.md

 **honeypot** entirely written in Python.
 It currently implements two services:
  - SSH Server
- - MySQL Server
+ - MySQL Server.

 It works leveraging **Docker containers**.
-Whenever a user connects to the machine, a new container is run starting from an Ubuntu image over which _MySQL server_ has been installed and populated and the file system has been enriched with arbitrary content.
+Whenever a user connects to the machine, a new container is run.
+It will essentially consist in a running instance of an Ubuntu image over which _MySQL server_ has been installed and populated and the file system has been enriched with arbitrary content.
 This enables the possibility to support **multiple sessions** for the same user.
 Each IP address will have its own file system for each subsequent session.
 Different users will never see modifications done by others.

 DENDRITE has been mainly implemented with the aim of a **comparative evaluation**.
 It is the static equivalent of a dynamic honeypot leveraging **generative AI**: [**SYNAPSE**](https://github.com/eneagizzarelli/SYNAPSE).